Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.4.1 =
+* Fixed UI issue on Bulk Submit screen for all post-based types.
+Duplicate of items were displayed
+* Updated error messages for submission Failed status.
+Added more details about root cause
+* Fixed custom types registration.
+Custom type was not registered properly if it derives from builtin ContenTypeXXX classes

 = 1.4.0 =
 * Added API to register custom content-types.
 Breaks backward compatibility with 1.3.x branch.
 Custom content-types registered in old way (plugin code modification) won't work anymore.
 * Minimum required PHP version changed to 5.5